 Select whether to clear (initialize) the trace memory before tracing starts.
 Select [Yes] to clear the memory (default).

-Remark You can forcibly clear the trace memory when clicking the button in the toolbar in the Trace panel.
+Remark You can forcibly clear the trace memory when clicking the panel.

 (5) [Operation after trace memory is full]

 Select the operation after the trace memory is full with the collected trace data from the following drop-down list.